Long-Lived HNLs via ALP Portal at the LHC: Dijet constraints on

 \section{Dijet constraints on $c_{G{\tilde G}a}$}

-ALPs with couplings to gluons will be produced at large rates at the LHC.
+If ALPs with couplings to gluons exist in the mass range $m_a=[2,2000]$ GeV, they will be produced with large rates at the LHC.
+This straight-forward observation forms the basic motivation of our current paper.
+Limits on the coupling $c_{G{\tilde G}a}/\Lambda$ are therefore the most important constraints on models with ALPs for our current work.
+To the best of our knowledge, the currently best limits on $c_{G{\tilde G}a}/\Lambda$ can be derived from a reinterpretation of dijet searches at the LHC.

 Decays of the ALPs will contribute to dijet (and trijet \cite{Ghebretinsaea:2022djg}) events.
-Here, we briefly discuss how searches for dijet resonances at LHC can be used to derive upper limits on $c_{G{\tilde G}a}/\Lambda$ with current data.
+Therefore, we briefly discuss how searches for dijet resonances at LHC can be used to derive upper limits on $c_{G{\tilde G}a}/\Lambda$ with current data.
 For this purpose, we have made a reinterpretation of upper limits on the BSM dijet cross sections from two searches, one by CMS \cite{CMS:2019gwf} and one by ATLAS \cite{ATLAS:2018qto}.
 These searches cover different invariant dijet mass regions.
 The CMS search \cite{CMS:2019gwf} is sensitive at the largest dijet invariant mass, $m_{jj}=[1.8,8.8]$ TeV, while ATLAS \cite{ATLAS:2018qto} covers the range $m_{jj}=[0.45,1.8]$ TeV.

 Fig.~\ref{fig:LimcGG} shows our estimated upper limits on $c_{G{\tilde G}a}/\Lambda$ based on this data.
 These limits suffer from a number of uncertainties, which we need to discuss in some detail, as well as from some theory assumptions, on which we comment below.